CLAS-205/wi25-site/docs/textbook/unit2/project2-compounds/index.md

 ## Problem 2: Gods Against Humanity

 These elements all include references to Greek and Roman mythological figures in their names.
-Give the figure, what the figure represents, and why the element was named after that figure.
+Look up and provide the name of the figure, what the figure represents in mythology, and why the element was named after that figure.
 Then, tell whether you think this name is appropriate.

-(Think back to the discussions about Linnaeus' tendency to name organisms after his friends.)
+(Hint: You may find it helpful to look into the history of how each element was discovered, to determine why each was named after the mythological figure associated with it.)

 1. Titanium
 2. Promethium
 3. Plutonium
 4. Tantalum
-5. Palladium
+5. Selenium

 ## Problem 3: It's a Numbers Game